EA Mobile: JAMDAT acquisition

 In 2006, EA Mobile expanded its footprint by acquiring JAMDAT Mobile.
 JAMDAT was founded by Scott Lahman and Zack Norman, two ex-Activision executives, and Austin Murray in March 2000.
 They were joined in November of that year by Mitch Lasky, who had also worked at Activision, who became the CEO of JAMDAT.
 JAMDAT went public in late 2003 and gained immediate success after the release of several The Lord of the Rings tie-in mobile games.
+JAMDAT acquired Montreal game studio Hexacto in May 2003, increasing its game portfolio.

 On December 9, 2005, EA announced their purchase of JAMDAT for $680 million.
 The acquisition closed on February 14, 2006, and the JAMDAT name was retired.

 Further expansion

 On August 8, 2007, it was announced that Barry Cottle will join EA Mobile as the new Senior Vice President and General Manager.

-In October 2010, EA Mobile announced the acquisition of UK based iPhone and iPad games publisher 'Chillingo' for US$20 million in cash.
+In October 2010, EA Mobile announced the acquisition of UK-based iPhone and iPad games publisher Chillingo for US$20 million in cash.
 While Chillingo publishes the popular Cut the Rope game, the deal did not include those properties.

 In July 2015, Samantha Ryan became the new SVP and General Manager of EA Mobile replacing Frank Gibeau.
-And the following year in a restructuring across parent company, EA, she also added oversight of Maxis, and BioWare.
+And the following year in a restructuring across parent company EA, she also added oversight of Maxis and BioWare.

 As of 2017, EA Mobile have an annual revenue topping almost $700 million and employees around 800 people.

-In May 2022 it was announced that EA Mobile along with EA Capital Games shall partner with Middle-earth Enterprises to release a new mobile RPG titled The Lord of the Rings: Heroes of Middle-earth.
+In May 2022, it was announced that EA Mobile along with EA Capital Games will partner with Middle-earth Enterprises to release a new mobile RPG titled The Lord of the Rings: Heroes of Middle-earth.

+The game was eventually released on 10 May 2023.
+It received mixed to positive reviews generally, but was forced to shut down prematurely just more than a year after worldwide launch, amidst the turmoil of the 2023–2024 video game industry layoffs that affected Electronic Arts' development projects.

+Months after shutting down Heroes of Middle Earth, Electronic Arts then announced the shutdown of The Simpsons: Tapped Out after twelve years of operation.
+The game shut down on January 24, 2025.